 The program culminates in students' preparation of a dissertation based on original independent research.
 Students must pass a final examination that covers the thesis and its specialized field before the Ph.D. is awarded.

 Visit the iBio Graduate Program web page for more detailed information about the Ph.D. program.

 Application materials for the graduate program must be uploaded to the University's Office of Admissions website.
 These are reviewed by the Department of Biology Graduate Recruitment and Admissions Committee.
 For detailed instructions, visit iBio Application on the integrated biology graduate program website.

 Applicants must hold a valid B.A. or B.S. from an accredited institution.
-They should supply official transcripts from each undergraduate and graduate institution they have attended plus scores from their Graduate Record Examination (GRE) General Test is not required for admission, but if students wish to have their results considered they must include their verbal, quantitative, and analytical writing).
-The GRE Subject Test in biology or biochemistry is optional but not required.
+They should supply official transcripts from each undergraduate and graduate institution they have attended.
+The Graduate Record Examination (GRE) General Test is not required for admission, but if students wish to have their results considered they must include their verbal, quantitative, and analytical writing scores.

-Successful applicants for graduate admission typically have a g.p.a. of at least 3.00 (on a 4.00 scale) and a Graduate Record Examination (GRE) General Test score above 308 (combined verbal and quantitative) or 1200 (combined verbal and quantitative) on the older GRE.
+Successful applicants for graduate admission typically have a g.p.a. of at least 3.00 (on a 4.00 scale) and a Graduate Record Examination (GRE) General Test score above 308 (combined verbal and quantitative), although the GRE exam is not a requirement for admission.
 The admissions committee also considers letters of recommendation, the personal statement, and other appropriate criteria, especially prior research experience.